Getting Started with Benchling Apps

 Adding an app to an organization

 Adding an app to an organization will allow the app to access any projects that are accessible to all members of the organization.
-This is generally necessary when creating a new app.
 Org admins can add apps in the organization page in the “APPS” tab:

 Once added, it will appear in the “APPS” tab for that organization: